unisi-tech/unisi/docs/unisi-programming-spec.md

 header_block = Block("Header", theme)
 ```

 `theme` persists under `('@blocks.header', 'Theme')` regardless of which screen imports `header_block`, including a screen that has never declared its own `persist = True` and is the very first one loaded this session.
-(A field that is *not* separately named at module level — created inline as one of `header_block`'s children instead — gets a path measured from `header_block` down to it instead, e.g. `'Header@Theme'`; either way the anchor is the block's module, never the hosting screen.)
+(A field that is *not* separately named at module level — created inline as one of `header_block`'s children instead — gets a path measured leaf first, from it up to `header_block`, e.g. `'Theme@Header'`; either way the anchor is the block's module, never the hosting screen.)

 To look a specific unit's saved record up directly (e.g. via `get_objects`/`get_contexts`, §13.4) without hardcoding which namespacing scheme applies, use `user.persist_location(unit)`, which returns the `(namespace, path)` currently in effect for it.